Richie Palacios Preview, Player Props: Cardinals vs. Mets

-Richie Palacios -- 1-for-1 with a double and an RBI in his last game -- will be in action for the St. Louis Cardinals against the New York Mets, with Kodai Senga on the mound, on August 19 at 7:15 PM ET.
+Richie Palacios -- 0-for-3 in his last game -- will be in action for the St. Louis Cardinals against the New York Mets, with Carlos Carrasco on the mound, on August 20 at 2:15 PM ET.

-He reached base in his only plate appearance in his last appearance against the Mets.
+He had a hitless showing in his most recent game (0-for-3) against the Mets.

 Richie Palacios Game Info & Props vs. the Mets